Best Fly Tying Vise [Buyer’s Guide]

 - Final Thoughts

-College Bass occasionally links to product and/or services offered by vendors to assist you with all your gardening needs.
+College Bass occasionally links to product and/or services offered by vendors to assist you with all your fishing.
 Some of these may be affiliate links, meaning we earn a small commission if items are purchased.
-Check our terms here.

 Fly Tying Vise Reviews

 Regal Medallion features traditional jaws with a pocket base style for stability.
 You will fit it on any flat working surface and tie the fly comfortably.

 It adopts the pinnacle of vise technology when you quickly open the jaws, insert your 22 to 1/0 hook sizes, then tie.
 Besides, it is straightforward to switch from a tiny midge to a huge streamer hook without adjusting.

 Just like other Medallion Vises, this type revolves through a 360° axis and articulates 220° up and down.
 This feature allows you to spin it around and view all sides of the fly.

 If you are set for top quality and functional fly tying vise, this could come in handy.